alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/plan-manage-content/identify-user-needs.md

   parent: Plan and manage content
   order: 2
 title: Identify user needs
+description: Figure out what your users need from your content.
 lastUpdated:
 ---
 User needs are the needs that our users have when they come to GOV.UK.
 People visit GOV.UK to help them fulfil a certain task, like apply for a driving licence or find out how to vote.